MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/aggregated-data-analytics.md

 ## Aggregated data using the apply extension

-Using the `$apply` extension, you can obtain counts, sums, and additional information when you query your VSTS data.
+Using the `$apply` extension, you can obtain counts, sums, and additional information when you query your work tracking data.

 <!---  Commenting these examples out as they are currently not supported.